 This chapter explained how to get started using the Visual Studio integrated development environment.
-It tells how to configure the IDE for different kinds of development and explains that different configurations might make your version of Visual Studio look different from the screen shots shown in this book.
-It explains what Visual Basic projects and solutions are, and shows how to create, run, and save a new project.
+It showed how to configure the IDE for different kinds of development and explained that different configurations might make your version of Visual Studio look different from the screen shots shown in this book.
+It explained what Visual Basic projects and solutions are, and showed how to create, run, and save a new project.